InnerSourceCommons/InnerSourcePatterns/review-committee.md

 ## Context

-- Company A wants to introduce its first InnerSource initiative.
+Company A wants to introduce its first InnerSource initiative.
+Most managers in company A are not familiar with the Open Source working model and are instead accustomed to hierarchical, top-down control style management.

-- Most managers in company A are not familiar with the Open Source working model.
+## Problem

-- Most managers in company A are accustomed to hierarchical, top-down control style management.
+Managers will perceive the InnerSource working model as a radical departure from the working models they are accustomed to and have experience with.
+As a consequence, it is likely that they will either reject or micro manage the InnerSource initiative in order to try to minimize the perceived risk of this change.
+In both cases, the benefits of InnerSource can not be realized.
+As a result, InnerSource is subsequently discredited.

 ## Forces